commial/experiments/windows-defender/ASR/README.md

 ### Expected behavior

-For instance, we can test that rule using the demo [ASR test tool](https://demo.wd.microsoft.com/Page/ASR2).
+We can test that rule using the demo [ASR test tool](https://demo.wd.microsoft.com/Page/ASR2).

 First, we enable the rule: